sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

     feat: adding a
 ```

-Now imagine we have a problem in commit `b` and we want to remove it.
-We still can if we have the hash of commit `b`!
+Now imagine we have a problem in commit `b` and we would like to remove it.
+This is still possible if we have the hash of commit `b`!

 ```bash
  > git revert d54d04edb31ed3e7b6df3b7ba4f6d63870e2d18b